gboeing/ppd534/syllabus/readme.md

 - Complete and submit any learning assessments due
 - Attend the class session

-The course has a prerequisite of basic working knowledge of the Python language.
+The course presumes a basic working knowledge of the Python language.
 This course requires patience and practice: learning to code will take lots of trial-and-error, self-direction, repetition, and experimentation on your part.
 You will get out of it what you are willing to put into it.
 Please note that this syllabus is a living document and may be updated by the instructor during the semester as needed.

 # Learning Objectives